-The beat ’em up genre was only able to resist the 3D game movement that started in the first half of the 90s for a few years.
-As you know, technology now allows 3D games, and this is what players were looking for.
-Although the visuals of the transitional games were far from the artistic depth of the handcrafted pixel art games, this was the case.
-Therefore, this situation had put an end to the side-scrolling beat ’em ups that already suffered from lack of creativity.
-After all, who would want to only move leftward in a three-dimensional world? (ofc a sarcasm!)
+The belt scroll action genre couldn’t survive in the industry while 3D games were trending in the first half of the ’90s.
+Technology allowed developers to create 3D games and that was just what players wanted.
+Although the visuals of the transitional games were far from the artistic depth of the handcrafted pixel art games, it is what it is.
+Thus, the era of 3D gaming brought the end of side-scrolling beat ’em ups, which were already suffering from a lack of creativity.
+After all, who would want to move only left and right in a three-dimensional world…?
+(Sarcasm check!)

 Castle Crashers (2008)

-Published on PlayStation 3 in 2010 and on Steam in 2012, millions of copies of the game have been sold so far.
-It is still one of the most popular games of the sale season.
-Do yourself a favor and be sure to try Castle Crashers.
-If possible, even play with a few friends.
+Released for PlayStation 3 in 2010 and Steam in 2012, Castle Crashers successfully sold millions of copies throughout the world.
+It is still one of the most popular titles of the sale seasons.
+Do yourselves a favor and give Castle Crashers a shot, as a matter of fact, play with your friends if possible!

 Scott Pilgrim vs. The World: The Game (2010)

-Although the subject of the game was not exact, it was reminiscent of the stories in the comics.
+Although the story was not exactly the same, it was reminiscent of the narration from the original comics.
 Scott had to beat up Ramona’s 7 ex-boyfriends.
-The funny thing is, Ramona was one of the four characters that could be selected in the game.
-So one person could play beat Ramona and beat ex-boyfriends herself.
-(If you haven’t read the comics or watched movie, the story will sound silly.
-Don’t worry, it’s definitely not your mistake.)
+The funny thing is, that Ramona was one of the four playable characters, meaning Ramona itself could beat up her ex-boyfriends as well.
+(If you haven’t read the comics or seen the movie, the story will sound silly.
+Don’t worry, it’s definitely not your fault.)

 Dragon’s Crown (2013)